Sparse Quantile Regression: Theory for L0 -Based Quantile Regression

 provided that

 \end{corollary}

 Corollary \ref{thm-cor-1} provides non-asymptotic bounds on the mean-square regression function and parameter estimation errors as well as the excess quantile prediction risk.
-The resulting rates of convergence are of order $ s\ln p/n$, which is the same as those of $\ell _{1}$-PQR (see, e.g., \citet{belloni2011} and \citet{Wang13} for earlier results and \citet{wang2019wp} for the latest results).
-These are nearly minimax optimal rates of convergence because it is shown in \citet[Theorem 4.1(i)]{wang2019wp} that the minimax lower bound for $\mathbb{ E}[\Vert \widehat{\theta }-\theta _{\ast }\Vert _{2}^{2}]$ is of order $s\ln (p/s)/n$.
-The optimal tuning parameter $\lambda $ in $\ell _{1}$-PQR is of order $\sqrt{\ln p/n}$, whereas it is of order ${\ln p/n}$ in $\ell _{0}$ -PQR.
+The resulting rates of convergence are of order $ s\ln p/n$, which is the same as those of $\ell _{1}$-PQR and non-convex penalized quantile regression (see, e.g., \citet{belloni2011} and \citet{Wang13} for earlier results and \citet{wang2019wp} and \citet{wang2022} for the latest results).
+These are nearly minimax optimal rates of convergence because it is shown in \citet[Theorem 4.1(i)]{wang2019wp} that the minimax lower bound for $\mathbb{E}[\Vert \widehat{\theta }-\theta _{\ast }\Vert _{2}^{2}]$ is of order $s\ln (p/s)/n$ .
+The optimal tuning parameter $\lambda $ in $\ell _{1}$-PQR is of order $ \sqrt{\ln p/n}$, whereas it is of order ${\ln p/n}$ in $\ell _{0}$-PQR.

 \begin{remark} Instead of assuming condition (iv) in Corollary \ref{thm-cor-1}, one may assume the regularity conditions that are similar to those imposed in \cite {belloni2011}: that is, $f_{U|X}\left( 0|x\right) $ is bounded below by a positive constant for all $x$ in the support of $X$, $\partial f_{U|X}\left( z|x\right) /\partial z$ exists and is bounded in absolute value by a constant uniformly in $(z,x)$, and